Quantum noncommutative ABJM field theory: four- and six-point functions: Simplified 2scalar-2scalar/2fermion 4-point functions

 \subsection{Numerators of 2scalar-2fermion 4-point functions with triangle- \& box-loops}

-Only triangle and box numerators are in this sector.
-Sample diagrams are given in Fig.\ref{Sample2scalar2fermion}, with all additional structures (NC phase factors, R-symmetry indices etc.) being neglected.\\ --Fermion-2gauge bosons triangle-loop numerator is:
+Only triangle and box numerators are discussed in this sector.
+Sample diagrams are given in figure \ref{Sample2scalar2fermion}, with all additional structures (NC phase factors, R-symmetry indices, etc.) being neglected. \begin{itemize} \item $\bullet$ Fermion-2gauge bosons triangle-loop numerator is:

 while from the 2fermion-gauge boson triangle-loop we have numerator: